9 – 11 inches

 Asking plenty of questions of your own care capabilities is a sure-fire way to make sure you don’t jump headlong into a big commitment at the first sight of those endearing and heart-melting pups.

-3 Little-Known Facts About Australian Terrier & Silky Terrier Mix
+3 Little-Known Facts About the Australian Terrier & Silky Terrier Mix

 1. Australian Terriers Are Emotionally Sensitive Creatures